 Can I get a Visa for a Language Course in Germany?

-Basically, everyone can get a visa for a language course in Germany.
-Moreover, students from some countries even do not need a language visa to attend a German language course in Germany!
-In total, we can distinguish between three groups of countries based on the need for a visa and residence permit for a German Language Course Visa:
+In principle, anyone can get a visa to study German in Germany.
+In fact, students from some countries do not even need a language visa to take a German course in Germany!
+Overall, we can distinguish three groups of countries based on the need for a visa and residence permit for a German language course visa:

-Below you can find the full list of countries divided according to these categories.
+Below is the full list of countries, divided into these categories.

 Group 1 (EU + 4)